mslooten/marcoslooten.com/blog/10-quick-git-command-line-tips/10-quick-git-command-line-tips.md

 ---
 title: 10 Quick Git Command Line Tips
 published: false
 description: Using git with the command line isn't as hard as you might think.
-Personally, with this X lines I can do all daily git related tasks.
+Personally, with this 10 commands I can do all daily git related tasks.
 date: 2021-10-02
 cover_image: git.jpg
 ---